hoangton/smartcash/wallets/nodeclient/interface.rst

   The Settings menu provides access to wallet encryption options and general software settings.
 Help
-  The Help menu links to Debug Window, documentation SmartCash NodeClient.
+  The Help menu links to Debug Window, Command-line options Documents

 The Tab Bar
 -----------